lhcb/starterkit-lessons/first-analysis-steps/bookkeeping.md

 clicking on it we finally see a list of files that we can process.
 At the bottom right of the page there is a “Save” button which will let us download a file specifying the inputs that we'll use for running our DaVinci job.
-Click it and select “Save as a python file”.
+Click it, select “Save as a python file”, and add `.py` to the end of the text in “Save As...”.
 Clicking “Save” once again in the pop-up menu will start the download.
 Save this file somewhere you can find it again.

-A copy of the file we just downloaded is [available here](data/MC_2012_27163003_Beam4000GeV2012MagDownNu2.5Pythia8_Sim08e_Digi13_Trig0x409f0045_Reco14a_Stripping20NoPrescalingFlagged_ALLSTREAMS.DST.py).
+A copy of the file we just downloaded is [available here](data/MC_2016_27163002_Beam6500GeV2016MagDownNu1.625nsPythia8_Sim09b_Trig0x6138160F_Reco16_Turbo03_Stripping28NoPrescalingFlagged_ALLSTREAMS.DST.py).

 {% callout "Shortcut" %}
 Once you get a bit of experience with navigating the bookkeeping you